 Approximately 0.8 acre of the 120 acre UNC Open Space property would be acquired for a permanent easement.
 The permanent acquisition of land would result in a Section 4(f) use.
 The NEPA Preferred Alternative would primarily cross undeveloped wooded land and would relocate a UNC Athletics cross country trail and direct users to a short segment of the golf course cart path to avoid crossing the proposed D-O LRT alignment at-grade.
-There will be temporary construction noise within the Open Space: however, this will not impact these recreational features of this property, as cross country running is not a noise sensitive sport and the impacts would not preclude casual recreational users from using the paths.
+There will be temporary construction noise within the Open Space; however, this will not impact these recreational features of this property, as cross country running is not a noise sensitive sport and the impacts would not preclude casual recreational users from using the paths.

 Per 23 C.F.R.
-Part 774, coordination with UNC, the official with jurisdiction over this property, has been on-going.
-The use of the golf course and athletic fields were discussed during a meeting between Triangle Transit and UNC on February 16, 2015.
+Part 774, coordination with UNC, the official with jurisdiction over this property, has been conducted to determine the long-term and short-term effects on the UNC Open Space.
+The results of this coordination are reflected in this evaluation.